Third quarter results 2022

 BW Offshore will host a presentation of its financial results 09:00 (CET) today at Hotel Continental in Oslo, Norway.
 The presentation will be given by CEO Marco Beenen and CFO Ståle Andreassen.

-Please note that if you follow the webcast via the above URL, you will experience a delay compared to the live presentation.
-The web page works best in an updated browser.
+Please note that if you follow the webcast via the above URL, you will experience a 30 second delay compared to the main conference call.
+The web page works best in an updated browser - Chrome is recommended.

 For further information, please contact: